 As previously noted, the LGBTQ community is especially vulnerable to discriminatory behaviors, particularly among students, as well as their teachers and parents.
 Abulencia et al. (2023) explored the experiences and practices of different stakeholders in several Marikina schools.
 The results showed that discriminatory behaviors included teachers inquiring about students’ sexual orientation, inappropriate touching by volunteer staff, and a lack of parental support for their children’s sexuality, which leads to emotional distress.
 The study concluded that gender issues, involving bullying and microaggression, extend beyond the male-female binaries and stereotypes.

-Meanwhile, Ballesteros (2021) highlighted other forms of discrimination in schools.
+Meanwhile, Almeda and Ballesteros (2021) highlighted other forms of discrimination in schools.
 Indigenous people face overt discriminatory policies, as English is the medium of instruction in school, despite varying levels of fluency in different communities.
 Another issue is smart shaming, or anti-intellectualism, which leads to the invalidation of unconventional contributions and ideas.
 Similarly, individuals with mental health issues face discrimination due to the stigma surrounding mental health.
 They become reluctant to seek help, feel isolated, and face limited growth opportunities.

+D. Influence of Famous Personalities and Discrimination

 The parasocial interactions Filipinos form with famous personalities play a significant role in combating discrimination, especially in online contexts.
 Kobayashi et. al. (2024) found that online audience develop parasocial relationships with figures from show business (“showbiz”), politics, and news documentaries, echoing Centeno’s (2016, 445) assertion that the parasociality relationship that Filipinos develop with media personalities extend into areas like politics.
 Moreover, Filipinos who participate in celebrity events are not passive spectators; their engagement and responses with celebrities actively shape the narrative of the said events (Pertierra 2020).
 Kobayashi et al (2024) further observed that political figures were associated with specific services and programs, while showbiz personalities were linked to broader terms of pakikipagkapwa, such as “pakikisama” and “pakikiisa.”
 In both cases, these public figures are expected to use their platform to promote just and fair treatment, thereby countering discriminatory behaviors.